 Signs of Possible Cyanobacterial Toxin Poisoning in Dogs

-If your dog has been swimming in a lake or pond with a suspected or identified HAB, please closely monitor your dog for any signs of cyanobacterial poisoning (listed below), and make sure your dog sitter has this information too.
+If your dog has been swimming in a lake or pond with a suspected or identified HAB, please closely monitor your dog for any signs of cyanobacterial poisoning (listed below), and make sure your dog sitter service has this information too.
 These signs can occur within 30 minutes to a few hours after exposure, depending on the size of the dog, the type of toxin, the toxin concentration and how much toxin the dog has ingested.
 In severe cases, dogs can show signs of cyanobacterial poisoning within a few minutes and can die within an hour of toxin exposure.

 Common signs of cyanobacterial poisonings in dogs are listed below.
 These signs may not always appear together.

 - Jaundice (yellowing of eye whites, gums)

 - Abdominal swelling may be tender to the touch

 - Dark urine or reduced/ no urine output

 - Stumbling, seizures, convulsions, paralysis

 - Elevated heart rate, difficulty breathing

 - Skin rashes, hives

 How Can You Reduce the Risk of Dog Poisoning by Cyanobacterial Toxins?